Azure/azure-sdk-for-c/README.md

 az_http_client_send_request(_az_http_request const* request, az_http_response* ref_response);
 ```

-For example, Azure SDK provides a cmake target `az_curl` (find it [here](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/src/azure/platform/az_curl.c)) with the implementation code for the contract function mentioned before.
+For example, Azure SDK provides a cmake target `az_http_curl` (find it [here](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/src/azure/platform/az_http_curl.c)) with the implementation code for the contract function mentioned before.
 It uses an `_az_http_request` reference to create an specific `libcurl` request and send it though the wire.
 Then it uses `libcurl` response to fill the `az_http_response` reference structure.

 ### Link your application with your own HTTP stack
 Create your own http adapter for an Http stack and then use the following cmake command to have it linked to your application